software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 19
 >
-> Implement a REST API endpoint for _getting the quizzes of a category_ in newest to oldest order.
+> Implement a REST API endpoint for _getting the quizzes of a category_.
 Only _published quizzes of the category_ should be returned by the endpoint.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Category with the provided id does not exist
 >